Pro Bono Lawyers for DUI Defense Strategies and Legal Aid to Fight a DUI, DWI Case – Free

 Pro bono DUI lawyer programs are great when you qualify for them, but what happens when you find out that you do not qualify and still need to hire an attorney even though you cannot afford one?
 All hope is still not lost, because there are still a few options remaining.

 One solution would be to see if your attorney would work with you on a payment plan.
 Yes, you are still paying full price, but at least you can spread the fees out over a longer period, making the fees more affordable.
-In essence, you are financing your legal representation.
+In essence, you are financing your legal representation with a low income DUI lawyer in your area.

 You may also want to see if there is a sliding scale program in your state.
 Contact the local legal aid office for full details.
 If this type of program is available, the fees are dictated by your income.
-This way, you are able to secure representation at a much lower rate than normal.
+This way, you are able to secure representation at a much lower rate than normal, and even free in some DUI, DWI cases.

 A final solution, albeit a risky one, is working with a younger, less experienced attorney.
 New independent lawyers tend to charge less simply because they have no record on which to stand.
 It is never recommended to be an attorney’s first case, but if finances are tight, you may simply not have a choice.